 With this colorful set of pencils, your child will be reminded of your love while scribbling in her diary, writing his latest book report, or sending an old-fashioned letter in the mail.
-With positive affirmations such as “Oh Happy Day” and “All You Need Is Love,” they’re bound to elicit a little smile while working through the most complicated long division problems.
+With positive affirmations such as “All You Need Is Love,” this Valentine gift is bound to elicit a little smile while your kid works through the most complicated long division problems.
 These pencils work on standardized tests too, thanks to a Number 2 graphite core.
-Six styles (and four colors) of two pencils are included per set, and each one is embossed with silver, gold, or red lettering.
+The set includes two quotes ("All you need is love..." and "...Love is all you need") on red and pink pencils, and each one is embossed with either silver or dark red lettering.

 Heart Print Pajama Set

-Give your little sleepyhead these heart-print pajamas, and she’s sure to rise and shine on the right side of the bed.
-The cotton blend, banded cuffs, and elasticized waistband will keep her comfortable from story time to sunrise.
-Add in a pack of coordinating socks to reach free shipping on Gap’s website and ensure her toes stay just as toasty.
+Give your little sleepyhead these heart-print hedgehog pajamas, and she’s sure to rise and shine on the right side of the bed.
+The cotton fabric, banded cuffs, and elasticized waistband will keep her comfortable from story time to sunrise.
 Despite being long sleeved, she can wear these the whole year through and will especially enjoy them on an unusually chilly summer night.
 You’ll appreciate that they’re machine washable, too.